Expert sniffer-dog Rhys-Jones has scoured Kāpiti Island for any sign of Argentine ants and given it the all-clear.

 DOC’s biodiversity ranger Colin Giddy says it’s a great result and shows that the careful biosecurity checks undertaken by visitors, contractors and DOC staff are worthwhile.

 “This is really pleasing, and a great relief.
-Everyone who has travelled to Kāpiti or our other pest-free islands should feel proud as they have helped keep these special places safe.”
+Everyone who has travelled to Kāpiti or our other pest-free islands used by pest control minneapolis should feel proud as they have helped keep these special places safe.”

 Aggressive and invasive, Argentine ants pose a serious threat to New Zealand’s natural environment.
 They reach enormous numbers, which means they have a huge appetite.
 They can compete with kiwi and other native birds and lizards for food such as insects, worms and nectar.
 Other impacts include displacing and killing beneficial native insects.